Beyond Textbooks(3): 5 Real Korean Expressions Used in Restaurant and food factory

 문법적 요소 (Grammatical Elements): 동사구 (Verb Phrase). '김칫국부터 마시지 마라', '김칫국부터 마시는 격이다' 등으로 사용됩니다.

-Used as '김칫국부터 마시지 마라' (Don't drink kimchi soup first / Don't count your chickens before they hatch), '김칫국부터 마시는 격이다' (It's like drinking kimchi soup first), etc.
+Used as '김칫국부터 마시지 마라' (Don't count your chickens before they hatch), '김칫국부터 마시는 격이다' (It's like drinking kimchi soup first), etc.

 Foreign employees might wonder why 'kimchi soup' suddenly appears, but they need to understand the nuance of '**it's too early**'.